kevinb22/gzoltar-and-tarantula-techniques/README.md

 GZoltar
 -------
-GZoltar is one of the fault localization tool in this repo, it can be used as a plugin on Eclipse(which includes the visualization component), for this project the GZoltar jar file calculates the suspiciousness of lines, it is found in the lib dir.
+GZoltar is one of the fault localization tool in this repo, it can be used as a plugin on Eclipse(which includes the visualization component), for this project the GZoltar jar file is used to calculate the suspiciousness of lines.

 Tarantula
 ---------